Applied Learning - Quality Assurance and Articulation

 Levels of Attainment

-Effective from the 2018 HKDSE Examination, the reporting of students’ performance is refined to “Attained”, “Attained with Distinction (I)” and “Attained with Distinction (II)”.
+Effective from the 2018 HKDSE Examination*, the reporting of student performance in ApL courses is refined to “Attained”, “Attained with Distinction (I)” and “Attained with Distinction (II)”.
 Performance of “Attained with Distinction (I)” is comparable to Level 3 while “Attained with Distinction (II)” is comparable to Level 4 or above of Category A subjects of the HKDSE Examination.

-For Applied Learning Chinese (for non-Chinese speaking students) (ApL(C)), “Attained” and “Attained with Distinction” will continue to be used.
-Refinement of these levels would be considered when more data is collected.
+For Applied Learning Chinese (for non-Chinese speaking students) (ApL(C)), “Attained” and “Attained with Distinction” will continue to be used, and refinement of these levels would be considered when more data is collected.

 On 28 June 2011, the Civil Service Bureau (CSB) announced that results in the HKDSE will be accepted for civil service appointment purposes from 20 July 2012 onwards as follows:

 - A combination of results in five HKDSE subjects of Level 2 in New Senior Secondary (NSS) subjects, “Attained” in Applied Learning (ApL) subjects (subject to a maximum of two ApL subjects) and Grade E in Other Language subjects will be accepted as having met the existing requirement of “five passes in the Hong Kong Certificate of Education Examination (HKCEE)” and

 - A combination of results in five HKDSE subjects of Level 3 in NSS subjects, “Attained with Distinction” in ApL subjects (subject to a maximum of two ApL subjects) and Grade C in Other Language subjects will be accepted as having met the existing requirement of “two passes at Advanced Level in the Hong Kong Advanced Level Examination (HKALE) plus three credits in the HKCEE” (commonly known as “2A3O”).